ipilcher/fdf/README.md

 > to enable logging of packet-specific `DEBUG` level messages from filters.

-`fdfd` can also be run as a `systemd` service, using the unit file in this repository (`fdfd.service`).
+`fdfd` can also be run as a `systemd` service, using the unit file in this repository (`fdf.service`).
 To use the unit file unchanged, perform the following steps as the `root` user.

 * Copy the unit file to `/etc/systemd/system/`.